 - Advanced Technology Programs (ATP) provides technical solutions to maritime ISR, maritime acoustics and proprietary programs.
 ATP specializes in small, lightweight low-power electronics; remote unattended sensors; network communications solutions; unmanned underwater systems; acoustics solutions; mission planning and field support; and operations support and sustainment.

 - C3 Solutions provides ground Command and Control (C2), airborne Command, Control and Communications (C3), integrated networks and tactical systems,and advanced communications.
-Programs include the Family of Advanced Beyond Line-of-Sight Terminals (FAB-T) and the Combat Survivor Evader Locator (CSEL) radio.
+Programs include the Combat Survivor Evader Locator (CSEL) radio.

 - Cyber and Security Solutions (C&SS) provides network surveillance and data analytics, cyber training and simulation, security assessments, mission assurance, and information operations capabilities to the federal, commercial, and international markets as well as cybersecurity solutions and data analytics.
 C&SS manages the Cyber Engagement Center, a working operations facility that brings together cybersecurity experts from across Boeing to collaborate with customers, partners, and researchers.